Veil

 Customizing the content Jump to heading

-You can customize the content that appears in front of the veil using the front
+You can customize the content that appears in front of the veil using the front slot.
+This

 example shows a progress ring to reflect its progress while simulating an async save operation.